rubenrosasanchez/N-Body-Problem/README.md

 ***

 ### What is this about?
-The aim of this project is to solve the N-Body problem using C++ and parallel programming.
+The aim of this project is to solve the N-Body problem using C++ and parallel programming with OpenMP.
 The program will obtain a number of celestial bodies (`num_objects`), a `seed` to randomly generate the objects, a real number (`size_enclosure`) that represents the length of a cube's side, a period of time (`time_step`) to use as the time it takes between observations and